Skip to main content

 Budget granularity

 Key budget is the most common control.
-User limits let you cap a person’s total spend across all their keys.
-Tenant budget is the org-wide failsafe.
+User limits let you cap a person’s total spend across all the keys they own.
+There is no separate tenant/org-wide budget tier — these two levels are checked independently, and a request is blocked if either is exceeded.

 Budget increase requests

-Developers can request a budget increase directly from the Developer section of the dashboard.
+Developers can request a budget increase directly from MY LANE.
 Managers approve or deny requests; approved increases apply immediately and optionally expire at a set date — when they expire, the limit reverts to the baseline.

 Over-budget response